Masahiro-Ren/NPBv3.4.2_Flow/README.md

   make <Application Name> CLASS=<Problem Size>
   ```

-Simple configurations were created, `config/make.def` and `config/suite.def`
+Simple configurations were created in this repository, `config/make.def` and `config/suite.def`

 # Execution on FLOW
-Job scripts are in `run`
+Job scripts are in `run` of this repository
 - Run all tests
   ```
   pjsub job_run_all.sh